 It’s a cruel paradox: while trying to survive the fallout from a false accusation, an individual is expected to continue performing at a high level.
 But stress and emotional trauma inevitably impact productivity.

-One of the psychological effects of false accusations at work is a steep drop in cognitive function.
+One psychological effect of false accusations at work is a marked decline in cognitive function.
 Memory recall suffers.
 Creativity fades.
 Decision-making slows.
-And yet, these performance dips are often interpreted as guilt or weakness, reinforcing the damage.
+And yet, these dips in performance are often interpreted as guilt or weakness, thereby reinforcing the damage.
 What begins as an emotional struggle quickly becomes a professional liability.

 Over time, this spiral can lead to demotion, reassignment, or even forced resignation, not because the accusation was valid, but because the accused was psychologically crushed by the weight of its consequences.